 I started my academic career as a Visiting Lecturer in Translation in 2009.
 Since then I have worked in several universities, including the University of Westminster, Imperial College, UCL and Royal Holloway University of London.

-- Spanish Translation 2 (English into Spanish)
+- Building Translation Competence 2

 - Principles and Concepts in Translation and Interpreting